 Originally booked to back international jazz legend and tenor saxophonist Houston Person for his January 7th concert that is now rescheduled to March, this trio is making lemonade out of concert-cancellation-lemons with their own concert celebrating the power of jazz to help you get through!
 Please join us for an inspiring and hopeful evening of well-known jazz standards and original compositions brought to you by our own area jazz masters, and give yourself a preview of what we look forward to on March 27th, when Houston Person comes to KCH!

 Can’t join us inside the House?
 Click the button below to watch the free livestream of this performance at showtime.
 (Free livestreams are only available this season during the actual showtime.)

 COVID-19 Safety Policy for Indoor Concerts

-- Moving forward, all patrons and artists who wish to attend or present performances indoors at KCH must provide a valid, complete COVID-19 vaccination card OR proof of a negative COVID-19 test performed within the previous 72 hours prior to entry.
+- Moving forward, all patrons and artists who wish to attend or present performances indoors at KCH must provide a valid, complete COVID-19 vaccination card OR proof of a negative COVID-19 test performed by a third party within the previous 72 hours prior to entry.
 Such proof must be presented at concert check-in, may be displayed on a smartphone OR presented as a physical copy, and must also be accompanied by a matching, valid ID for verification.**